 Crown Center Christmas (November 27, 2020–January 3, 2021)

-One of the tallest Christmas trees in America, the 100-ft-tall Mayor's Tree, is the main highlight of Crown Center in Downtown Kansas City.
+One of the tallest Christmas trees in America, the 100-ft-tall Mayor's Tree, is the main highlight of Crown Center in downtown Kansas City.
 The huge tree is adorned with 10,600 sparkling lights.
-The annual lighting ceremony is usually featuring carolers, hayrides, and visits from Santa.
+The annual lighting ceremony usually features carolers, hayrides, and visits from Santa.
 There is also an outdoor skating rink at the Crown Center Ice Terrace.
-Other Downtown buildings also boast spectacular displays.
+Other downtown buildings also boast spectacular displays.
 In particular, it's worth stopping by the Marriott Kansas City Downtown, decorated with 30,000 bulbs.

 Christmas in the Park (November 25–December 31, 202o)

 Located in South Kansas City, Longview Lake Park boasts one of the largest drive-through light displays in the area, featuring more than 500,000 lights.
 A mile-long trail includes about 200 animated figures.
-The beautiful Christmas in the Park display is bringing holiday spirit to KC families for over 25 years.
+The beautiful Christmas in the Park display has brought holiday spirit to KC families for over 25 years.
 Visiting the park is free of charge.